 Max Schönfisch, M.Sc.

-has been working as a Research Associate and as a doctoral candidate at EWI since 2016.
+is Research Associate at EWI since 2016 and doctoral candidate at the University of Cologne.
 In consulting projects for clients from the industry and public sectors, he has analyzed, e.g., the possible effects of Brexit on the British and the European electricity market.
 Besides companies and start-ups in the energy sector, he has also advised, among others, the British Department of Energy & Climate Change (DECC).
 His research focus lies on the analysis of electricity markets.
 Before joining EWI, Max Schönfisch studied Governance and Public Policy at the University of Passau (Germany) as well as Energy Economics at the University of Dundee (Scotland).

 Client: International Energy Agency (IEA)

 The report finds that the rebound in global coal demand continued in 2018, driven by growth in coal power generation, which reached an all-time high.
 Although coal power generation is estimated to have declined in 2019, this appears to have resulted from particular circumstances in some specific regions and is unlikely to be the start of a lasting trend.
 Global coal demand is expected to remain broadly stable over the next five years, supported by robust growth in major Asian markets.

 Client: Own publication

 The Trilateral Gas Talks: What would an interruption of Russian gas exports via Ukraine mean for EU consumers?